Uberi/University-Notes/MATH239/MATH239.md

 For a connected graph, if $X \subset V(G), X \ne \emptyset$, then the cut induced by $X$ is non-empty.
 This is because $X$ doesn't contain all the vertices, and it must be connected to the other vertices in some way.

-If a graph is not connected, then there exists a set $X \subseteq V(G), X \ne \emptyset$ that induces an empty cut.
-For example, the components of a disconnected graph always induce empty cuts.
+There always exists a set $X \subseteq V(G), X \ne \emptyset$ that induces an empty cut.
+For example, the components of a graph always induce empty cuts, and so does the entire graph itself.

 Therefore, a graph is not connected if and only if there exists $X \subset V(G), X \ne \emptyset$ such that $X$ induces an empty cut.